ArchoLen/The-ABM-in-Archaeology-Bibliography/README.md

 * [RePast](https://repast.github.io/): Is a collection of modeling and simulation platforms that utilize Java and C++.

+* [GAMA](http://gama-platform.org/): Is an agent-based modeling and simulation environment, providing an user-friendly modeling language.
+It is recognized for its easiness to integrate GIS data in models and be used for big and complex models.

 * [Python](https://anaconda.org/anaconda/python): A general use programming language.
 Easy to learn and very flexible.
 Free and open source.

 * [R](https://www.r-project.org): Popular programming language among archaeologists.
 Can be used for building agent-based models.
 Free and open source.
 R utilizes packages for simulations: